n0vedad/lcdproc_g15/README.md

 # LCDproc Fork for G15 Devices

-This is a specialized fork from the [official LCDproc repository](https://github.com/lcdproc/lcdproc) optimized specifically for Logitech G15 keyboards.
+This is a specialized fork from the [official LCDproc repository](https://github.com/lcdproc/lcdproc) optimized specifically for Logitech G15 keyboards under Arch with Wayland.

 ## Introduction